 In total, the patient needs twelve 5mg tablets (60mg) and twenty-two 2mg tablets (44mg) – leading to the required dose of 104mg.

-First of all, we need to bear in mind whether or not our units are consistent.
-In this case, they’re not.
+First, we need to consider whether our units are consistent – in this case, they’re not.

 Adrenaline is available as an injection of 100 micrograms/mL.

 Therefore we need 5mL of the available adrenaline formulation.

 The recommended dose of fluconazole for mucosal candidiasis in children is 3mg/kg daily.
 Calculate the dose needed for a child (3-years old).
 Suggest an appropriate formulation.